wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Funny how just when you think life can't possibly get any worse it suddenly does."
+💬 Quote of the Day: "It's the simple things in life that are the most extraordinary; only wise men are able to understand them."
 <!-- end quote -->